Online Course FAQs

 How much free time will I get?

 We want you to make the most out of your time with us, so we pack in lots of activities to offer a fun and rewarding schedule.
-However, we know you’ll want to have free time to explore Oxford, hang out with friends or just relax in your room, so you’ll get a couple of hours off for lunch each day, have Sunday afternoon off (to unwind or go on our shopping trip to Bicester Village) and there are other periods of optional free time during the summer school.
+However, we know you’ll want to have free time to explore Oxford, spend time with friends or just relax in your room, so you’ll get a couple of hours off for lunch each day.
+The weekend is more relaxed, although there are still optional activities that you can choose to take part in with your friends.

 What is a typical day like?